ethersphere/bee-docs/docs/installation/configuration.md

 *default* `false`

 Set this to true to enable signing using Ethereum's 'Clef' external signer.
+Clef is an new feature which requires a corresponding rules files or running in advanced mode to allow for auto-signing of handshakes and cheques.

 #### --clef-signer-endpoint